w1ndblow/w1ndblow.github.io/content/pages/index.md

 I love my work because web and cloud technologies get new research and development all time.
 I feel forward way with this

 My favorite programming language is Python.
-My favorite projects witch them i work and contribute
+My favorite projects which them i work and contribute

 * cookiecutter
 * pytest